Summer Day Camp Handbook

 Our day camps feature leaders who are approachable, professional, and fun!
 Their mission is to help your camper have a memorable and enjoyable experience.

-All Saanich staff, contractors, and volunteers have undergone a Police Information Check and received training in the District’s Child Protection Policy, which includes appropriate conduct with children, recognizing signs of neglect and abuse, and responding to disclosures.
+All Saanich staff, partners, and volunteers have undergone a Police Information Check, hold a current emergency first-aid certificate, and have received training on the District’s Child Protection Policy.

-In partner-led camps, your camper will be greeted by and interact with employees of Saanich contractors, whether at a Saanich recreation centre, a local middle school, or a private facility.
+In Partner Camps, your camper will be greeted by and interact with employees of partnering contractors, whether at a Saanich recreation centre, a local middle school, or a private facility.

 Respectful behaviour expectations and the Camper Code of Conduct

-While participating in summer day camp programs, we expect all campers to act in accordance with our camp rules and expectations.
-These are based on the guiding principles of making smart, healthy choices for the well-being of all camp participants and are founded on the three R’s:
+While participating in summer day camp programs, we expect all campers to abide by our camp rules and expectations.
+These are based on the guiding principles of making smart, healthy choices for the well-being of all camp participants, and are founded on the three R’s:

 • Respect yourself